How to Prepare for Employment in the Canadian Workplace

 This is a great way to review course content, clarify assignments and practice your English!
 You can start your own study group with classmates or visit the Academic Success Centre to get help organizing a study group led by a tutor.

 Learn about Canadian workplace culture

 Attend as many career fairs, networking events, informational meetings and trade shows as you can.
 Stay connected with your classmates and RRC even after you graduate.
 Social media is a great way to stay connected.
-Use LinkedIn, Facebook, Twitter, RRC blogs, etc. and build your network.
+Use LinkedIn, Facebook, Twitter, etc. and build your network.

 There are many ways to get involved during your time at RRC and the benefits are endless!
 These include meeting new people, building a diverse skill set, learning about different opportunities and networking!

 - Join a club or committee.
 For more information about clubs/committees on campus visit RRC’s Students’ Association website

 - Participate in the Diversity programs

 - Contact professional associations related to your career choice.
 For more information visit The Winnipeg Chamber of Commerce

 Gain valuable Canadian experience and help build your employability skills!
 Learn about workplace culture.
 Develop your soft skills and network at the same time!
 Check out these great sites to get you started: RRC’s Students’ Association and Volunteer Manitoba.

 Develop skills for your resume, reinforce your own learning and meet new people.
 Become a peer tutor.
 Visit Academic Success Centre for more information.
 For additional employment opportunities for RRC students and alumni, visit Job Central and RRC’s Students’ Association.
 For information on off-campus work permits, visit the RRC International Education website.